MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

     ![Screenshot of Dynamics 365 Remote Assist mobile showing available bookings pulled in from Field Service.](./media/post_1.png "Select Booking")

-   If there aren't any bookings assigned to the technician's account, they can **Refresh** their screen or **Discard** the post.
+   If there aren't any bookings assigned to the technician's account, they can refresh their screen or discard the post.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the option to refresh Dynamics 365.](./media/post_3.png "No Bookings")

+   > [!NOTE]
-4. If you still don't see the booking you're looking for, it might be because you have access to multiple instances (organizations).
-You can select the **Ellipses** icon to return to your instance, and then select another **Instance**.
-Then continue from **Step 3**.
+   > If the technician still doesn't see the booking they're looking for, it might be because they have access to multiple instances (organizations).
+They can select the **More** (ellipsis) button to return to their instance, and then select another instance.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the Select an Instance screen.](./media/post_2.png "Select Instance")

-5. You will return to your contact list and you will be notified when your call log and files have successfully been posted to your Field Service work order and then you can sign in to your work order.
+4. You will return to your contact list and you will be notified when your call log and files have successfully been posted to your Field Service work order and then you can sign in to your work order.

     ![Screenshot of Dynamics 365 Remote Assist mobile on the contacts list, showing a notification that says items have been posted to a work order.](./media/postfs_3.png "End of call notification")

-6. You can go to the Field Service work order and view the call log and files that have been posted from Dynamics 365 Remote Assist mobile.
+5. You can go to the Field Service work order and view the call log and files that have been posted from Dynamics 365 Remote Assist mobile.
 Then you can copy and paste the files URL in a new tab to view the files.

     > [!Note]
     > If someone viewing your Field Service work order, such as an admin or dispatcher, wants to view the files, they must request access to your files on OneDrive.